waterbycounty

 What's happening with rivers in Cass County right now?

-Cass County's primary USGS streamgage on the SHEYENNE RIVER is currently reading 403 cubic feet per second — 121% of the long-term mean of 334.2 cfs.
+Cass County's primary USGS streamgage on the SHEYENNE RIVER has a pipeline snapshot of 403 cubic feet per second — 121% of the long-term mean of 334.2 cfs.
 Flow is within typical range for this gauge.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Cass County water compare to the North Dakota average?